Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/book-1-installations.md

 2. Click on the Extensions icon in the sidebar (or press Ctrl+Shift+X)
 3. Search for "C# Dev Kit"
 4. Click "Install"
-5. Search for "IntelliCode for C# Dev KitPreview"
+5. Search for "IntelliCode for C# Dev Kit"
 6. Click "Install"
 7. You may need to restart VS Code after installation